wandb/docs/docs/guides/app/features/panels/intro.md

 ![](/images/app_ui/panel_generation.png)

 ### Check auto generated panel settings
 Each workspace indicates whether or not the workspace automatically generates panels.
-Next to the name of your workspace you will see a clipboard icon.
+Next to the name of your workspace is a clipboard icon.
 If the icon is red, panels are not automatically generated.
-If the the panel is green, panels are automatically created each time you log a unique metric.
+If the panel is green, panels are automatically created each time you log a unique metric.

 Example of workspace with panel auto generation off:
 ![](/images/app_ui/auto_panel_off.png)